-RESULTS OF THE 32nd ANNUAL TOWNSHIP OF WASHINGTON POLICE DEPARTMENT
+RESULTS OF THE 35th ANNUAL TOWNSHIP OF WASHINGTON POLICE DEPARTMENT’S

 TRAFFIC SAFETY POSTER CONTEST

-On Wednesday, February 20th, 2013, the 32nd Annual Township of Washington Police Department’s Traffic Safety Poster Contest (TSPC) ceremony was held in the Senior Center in the Municipal Building in the Township of Washington.
-Forty-eight students were awarded cash awards for their award winning posters.
-A total of $1,825 in cash awards was distributed to the award-winning artists from the Jessie George School, Washington School and Westwood Regional Middle School.
-A total of 595 students from the three schools participated in this year’s program.
+The 35th annual Township of Washington Police Department’s Traffic Safety Poster Contest (TSPC) Ceremony was held on for Wednesday, February 17th, 2016 at the Senior Center in the municipal complex.
+Fifty-three students were recipients of cash awards and certificates of achievement for their award winning posters.
+A total of $2,600 in cash awards were distributed to the award winning artists from the Jessie George School, Washington School and Westwood Regional Middle School.
+A total of 538 students from the three schools participated in this year’s program.
 The traffic safety themes for this year’s TSPC were as follows:

 For kindergarten through second grade: